 These medications work very well for short-term use, with a physician’s supervision; however, they are very habit-forming, and the body can easily become dependent on them.
 Without appropriate medical guidance, a person can quickly become addicted to these medications.

-The Drug Enforcement Administration (DEA) lists benzodiazepines as Schedule IV drugs, meaning they have some potential for abuse, but they also have important medical uses.
-Benzodiazepines are common in cases of polydrug abuse, as they can enhance the effects of other drugs, especially alcohol and opioids.
-Sometimes, people struggling with cocaine addiction take benzodiazepines to reduce the anxious and excited effects of cocaine use.3
+The Drug Enforcement Administration (DEA) lists benzodiazepines as Schedule IV drugs, meaning they have some potential for abuse, but they also have important medical uses.1 Benzodiazepines are common in cases of polydrug abuse, as they can enhance the effects of other drugs, especially alcohol and opioids.3 Sometimes, people struggling with cocaine addiction take benzodiazepines to reduce the anxious and excited effects of cocaine use.3

 Despite their risks, benzodiazepines are still among the most commonly prescribed drugs in the world, especially in the United States.

-There are over 2,000 types of benzodiazepines that have been produced by pharmaceutical companies, but currently, about 15 are approved for use in the United States.
-Below are the most commonly found benzodiazepines and their uses.
+There are many types of benzodiazepines that have been produced by pharmaceutical companies, but currently, about 15 are approved for use in the United States.
+Below are the five most commonly found benzodiazepines and their uses: